 Looking for some girl power this holiday season?
 Just turn your TV to the Hallmark Channel and keep it on through the New Year.

-Over the course of its decade (and counting) run, Hallmark has quietly assembled a surprisingly stacked line-up of leading ladies, most of whom return each year to lead a Christmas rom-com during their Countdown to Christmas programming.
+Over the course of its decade (and counting) run, Hallmark has quietly assembled a surprisingly stacked line-up of leading ladies, most of whom return each year to lead a festive rom-com during their annual Countdown to Christmas event.

-One of its go-to moves it to cast a familiar face—whether they're a former child star the public watched grow up or an actress who appeared on a hit teen drama—playing into the "nostalgia factor."
-While other networks are going with revivals to capitalize on the trend, Hallmark is just going for star power...and it's working, especially for their wildly successful Countdown to Christmas programming, which is celebrating its 10th anniversary this year after continuously making the network the highest rated cable channel in the fourth quarter for the last several years.
+One of its go-to moves it to cast a familiar face—whether they're a former child star the public watched grow up or an actress who appeared on a hit teen drama—playing into viewers' nostalgia.
+While other networks are going with revivals to capitalize on the trend, Hallmark is just going for star power—and it's working, especially for their wildly successful seasonal programming lineup, which has continuously made the network the highest rated cable channel in the fourth quarter for the last several years.
 It really is the most wonderful time of year for Hallmark.

-And no star represents the Hallmark Channel brand better than Candace Cameron Bure, the Full (and Fuller) House lead, who has become the network's golden girl, leading their Countdown to Christmas (C-to-C in our households) charge and starring in the hit Aurora Teagarden film series.
+And no star represents the Hallmark Channel brand better than Full House's Candace Cameron Bure, who has become the network's golden star, leading their Countdown to Christmas (C-to-C in our households) charge (and starring in the hit Aurora Teagarden film series).